pharmaverse/pharmaverse/content/faq/index.en.md

 ---

 {{< faq "Who decides what's in and not in the pharmaverse?" >}}
-This is governed by the pharmaverse council, with recommendations from our working groups - see our [Contribute](https://pharmaverse.org/contribute/) page for more details.
-The contacts are given if you scroll down this page.
-Please reach out to us if you feel a package should be included.
+This is governed by our pharmaverse working groups - see our [Contribute](https://pharmaverse.org/contribute/lead/) section of the site for more details.
+The working group contacts are given if you scroll down this page.
+Please reach out to us if you feel a package should be included, provided it offers significantly unique scope compared to the packages already included.
 {{</ faq >}}

 {{< faq "How can I get involved?" >}}
-We are always looking for new collaborators to join us in helping achieve our vision - visit our [Contribute](https://pharmaverse.org/contribute/) page for all options.
+We are always looking for new collaborators to join us in helping achieve our vision - visit our [Contribute](https://pharmaverse.org/contribute/ic/) section of the site for all options.
 {{</ faq >}}

 {{< faq "How can I get access to these packages?" >}}